jugglinmike/command-the-command-line/src/material/command-invocation/index.md

 ???

-Many options can be specified at the same time.
+Multiple options can be specified at the same time.

 ---